Foam Rolling for Trigger Finger Symptoms: Does It Help? | 321 STRONG Answers

 ### How often should I roll my forearms for trigger finger relief?

-Once per day is enough for most people.
+Once per day is enough for a lot of people.
 Spend about two minutes total per arm, alternating between broad roller strokes and targeted ball work.
 Daily practice tends to produce better results than sporadic intense sessions.
 You can roll before activity to loosen the forearms or afterward to ease residual tightness.
 For more guidance on duration, see our guide on [how long to foam roll your forearms](/blog/how-long-should-you-foam-roll-your-forearms).

 ### Should I use a smooth or textured roller on my forearms?